Texas FAQ

 How many scholars are in a class?

-In K-3, there are no more than 15 scholars in a class.
-In 4-8, there are no more than 24 scholars in a class.
+In K-2, there are approximately 15 scholars per section.
+In 3rd grade and up, there are approximately 25 scholars in a section.
+Class sections may hold +-3 students depending on grade level, section needs, and school growth.
 We’ve designed a schedule and staffed our academy to intentionally create small class sizes and close-knit communities.

 What are the transfer policies between great hearts online and a great hearts brick-and-mortar academy?